When is the Best Time to Send SMS Marketing and Email During BFCM?

 Breaking it down by the most popular times to send, and by the highest conversion rates (CVRs), we discovered:

-• Thursday (Thanksgiving): 6pm was the most popular send time, although messages sent at 5pm had a marginal 20% lift in total CVR.
+• Thursday (Thanksgiving): 11am was the most popular send time, although messages sent at 7pm had a marginal lift in total CVR.

-• Friday (Black Friday): While 9am was the most popular send time, messages sent at 1pm unlocked a 126% higher total CVR.
+• Friday (Black Friday): While 9am was the most popular send time, messages sent at 8pm unlocked a higher total CVR.

-• Saturday (Small Business Saturday): 10am saw the highest send volume, but messages sent at 2pm achieved a 123% higher total CVR.
+• Saturday (Small Business Saturday): 7pm saw the highest send volume as well as the highest CVR.

-• Monday (Cyber Monday): 9am was the most popular time to send text messages, while messages sent at 12pm had a 78% higher total CVR.
+• Monday (Cyber Monday): 9am was the most popular time to send text messages, while messages sent at 5pm had a higher total CVR.

-• Tuesday (Giving Tuesday): 12pm saw the highest send volume, but messages sent at 8pm drove a 73% higher total CVR.
+• Tuesday (Giving Tuesday): 7pm saw the highest send volume, but messages sent at 8pm drove a higher total CVR.

-Pro Tip: Congestion on the carriers peaks between 10am and 4pm ET on Black Friday and Cyber Monday, with fastest message delivery rates before or after those times.
+Pro Tip: Congestion on the carriers peaks between 10am and 3pm ET on Black Friday and Cyber Monday, with the fastest message delivery rates before or after those times.
 Messages also send fastest outside the top of the hour and half hour, so consider sending at off times like 11:05am, 1:10pm, etc. Finally, if you have questions about the “best” time to send based on local laws, please check with your counsel.

 When is the best time to send email campaigns during Black Friday Cyber Monday?